Amy-Genshin/AMY_UPDATE/README.md

 ### Note

-- If you have not rooted your device, you should use virtual root
+- Non-rooted users should use Virtual space as alternative

 ### Usage

-1. Download last release.
+1. Download the latest release.
-2. Amy can then be verified using `Telegram` or `discord`.
+2. Amy can be verified using `Telegram` or `discord`.
-3. Click Start and click on the game image in the upper right corner.
+3. Click `Start` and then click on the game image in the upper right corner.

 <h1 align="center">Features</h1>

 #### Player